cewing/codefellows_f2_python/_sources/session08.txt

-    Because of this fact, you can write functions that take functions as arguments and/or return functions as values (we played with this a bit with the function generator assignment):
+    Because of this fact, you can write functions that take functions as arguments and/or return functions as values (we played with this a bit with the lambda magic assignment):

     .. code-block:: python